-Generally no. There are plenty of petrol stations along the way and you’ll rarely have to drive more than 50 km without seeing one.
-Petrol is also readily available from many houses and shops along the side of the road so it’s rarely a crisis if you run out of petrol a long way from the nearest station.
+Petrol is also readily available from many ordinary houses and shops along the side of the road so it’s rarely a crisis if you run out of petrol a long way from the nearest station.

-People will also help you out and bring you petrol from afar if you run out in the middle of nowhere, as we learned from one or two experiences.
-We couldn't believe how obliging the people were in these scenarios!
-It’s no harm though to carry a spare litre or two with you in a plastic bottle inside the storage compartment, just in case.
+People will also help you out and bring you petrol from afar if you run out in the middle of nowhere, as we learned from a few of our experiences.
+We couldn't believe how obliging the Vietnamese people were in these scenarios!

 There is one notable stretch of the journey on the Ho Chi Minh Road, where you likely will need to carry your own fuel.
 This is the 240km stretch between Khe Sanh and Xuan Son and during this stretch there is only one gas station and very little development whatsoever.

 One piece of advice we'd give you is to be careful with people overcharging you for petrol.
-Also be aware of the petrol scam that often occurs in Vietnam.
-Basically, sometimes the attendant will not reset the meter after a previous customer and you'll end up paying for a much smaller amount of petrol than you think you received.
-If you want to learn more about scams, we have a full guide to the most common scams of Southeast Asia.
+You should also be aware of the petrol refuelling scam that often occurs in Vietnam.

 Regarding maintenance, the main thing you need to remember is to change the oil every so often.
 We were advised to change the oil every 500km or so, but in all honesty we’re not really sure if that was good advice or not.
 If you don’t know how often the oil should be changed, it’s probably best to go with the recommendation of the person you buy the bike from.